Insurance and Annuities

 Please contact your financial advisor with any questions regarding insurance-related products and services, your specific annuity contract(s), or regarding the insurance company relationships with Raymond James.

 Investors should consider the investment objectives, risks, and charges and expenses of variable annuities carefully before investing.
 The prospectus contains this and other important information.
 Prospectuses for both the variable annuity contract and the underlying funds are available from your Raymond James financial advisor and should be read carefully before investing.

 Variable Annuities, issued by insurance companies are long-term investment alternatives designed for retirement purposes.
 Withdrawals of taxable amounts are subject to income tax and, if made prior to age 59 ½, may be subject to a 10% federal tax penalty.
 An investment in variable annuities involves risk, including possible loss of principal.
 The contracts, when redeemed, may be worth more or less than the original investment.

-.
 Raymond James Financial, Inc. (NYSE: RJF) is a leading diversified financial services company providing private client group, capital markets, asset management, banking and other services to individuals, corporations and municipalities.
-The company has approximately 7,300 financial advisors in 3,000 locations throughout the United States, Canada and overseas.
-Total client assets are $693 billion.
-Public since 1983, the firm is listed on the New York Stock Exchange under the symbol RJF.
-Additional information is available at .
+The company has 7,200 financial advisors serving approximately 3 million client accounts in more than 2,900 locations throughout the United States, Canada and overseas.
+Total client assets are $658 billion.
+Public since 1983, the firm has been listed on the New York Stock Exchange since 1986 under the symbol RJF.
+Additional information is available at www.raymondjames.com.